AlexBerns/Horse-Racing/README.md

 We use the dataset `data.pkl` which contains 3 years worth of historical race data ranging from 2020/01/05 to 2022/12/28.
 We use the last 3 months for evaluation and the rest for training.
 Data format specifications and Code tables can be found in the `JV-Data490.xlsx` file.

-A data entry consists of 224 features:
+A data entry consists of:

+- Input with 224 features:
 1: **raceid**: Race identifier
 2: **horseid**: Horse identifier
 3: **racedate**: Date of the race